Higher-Order Network Interactions through Phase Reduction for Oscillators with Phase-Dependent Amplitude: Introduction

 To accurately describe the dynamics of the full system in these cases, one has to resort to higher-order phase reductions.
 Recently progress has been made to compute such phase reductions: Explicit computations show how nonpairwise phase interactions enter the phase-reduced equations once one goes to second or higher orders~\cite{Leon2019, Gengel2021}.
 In general, however, computing higher-order phase reductions is not straightforward and the focus has been on simple oscillator models with additive interactions.
 For example, the computations in~\cite{Leon2019} make explicit use of the rotational symmetry of Stuart--Landau oscillators that imply that the (unperturbed) limit cycle is the unit circle; the resulting phase equations reflect the symmetry properties.
 Such an assumption of rotational symmetry is rarely satisfied for general oscillator systems.
 Indeed, while a limit cycle may be approximately circular for oscillations emanating from a Hopf bifurcation point, oscillations further away from the bifurcation point will generically have a phase-dependent amplitude.

 Here, we derive higher-order phase reductions for systems in which the limit cycle has phase-dependent amplitude.
-Specifically, we consider networks of coupled Stuart--Landau oscillators on a graph (i.e., coupling is additive) that are subject to a perturbation which breaks the rotational symmetry.
-We derive phase equations by expanding in terms of both the coupling strength between oscillators as well as the size of the symmetry breaking perturbation.
+More specifically, we generalize recent approaches for coupled Stuart--Landau oscillators on a graph (i.e., coupling is additive) to oscillators subject to a perturbation that breaks the rotational symmetry of the limit cycle.
+We derive phase equations by expanding in terms of both the coupling strength between oscillators as well as the size of the symmetry-breaking perturbation.
 We then analyze how these higher-order interaction terms affect the stability full synchrony---all oscillators are at the same state---and the splay configuration, in which the phases of the oscillators are uniformly spread out.
 Our approach allows to compute phase reductions not only for symmetric all-to-all coupled networks, but also coupled oscillators on arbitrary graphs.
 Thus, for coupled oscillators on a given graph with additive interactions, we obtain a parameterized family of effective phase dynamics which include higher-order nonpairwise phase interactions that depend nonlinearly on three or more oscillator phases.

 Our results also provide a tool to construct phase dynamics on hypergraphs that are a meaningful approximation of systems of nonlinearly coupled oscillators.
 Indeed, nonpairwise phase coupling terms between more than two oscillator phases have been associated with phase oscillator dynamics on hypergraphs~\cite{Battiston2020,Bick2021a}; these can arise for example through higher-order phase reductions of additively coupled systems (e.g.,~\cite{Leon2019}) or first-order phase reductions of oscillators with generic nonlinear coupling~\cite{Ashwin2016}.
 So far, many phase oscillator networks with higher-order interactions that have been considered were ad-hoc, for example, by generalizing the Kuramoto model to hypergraphs (see, e.g.,~\cite{Skardal2019, Bick2022}).
 By contrast, our results provide a natural family of hypergraphs together with phase interaction functions that describe the synchronization behavior of an (unreduced) nonlinear oscillator network.
 This family is parameterized in terms of the underlying coupling graph as well as the system parameters.